-Firstly, the Egyptian predator beetle, very common to be found in the Negev sand dunes.
-These beetles have an unusual life cycle; young larvae enter ants’ nests and remain there feeding on the ants and their larvae.
-They soon assume the scent of their ant hosts and are accepted as members of the colony.
+Firstly, the Egyptian predator beetle is very common to be found in the Negev dunes.
+These beetles have an unusual life cycle; young larvae enter ants’ nests and remain there, feeding on the ants and their larvae.
+They soon assume the scent of their ant hosts and are accepted as colony members.

 They move about with their bodies lifted high up off the ground to avoid the heat of the substrate.
 Their mandibles, although large, are not strong enough for defense.
 Instead, they squirt an acrid fluid from the anus to disable their enemies.
 This defense strategy has earned them the popular name of ‘oogpister’ i.e. ‘eye-squirter’ (in French).
 Their large eyes, mandibles, and speed of movement are similar to those of tiger beetles, but these beetles are flightless.